radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 - [Approvals](#approvals)

 ## Data Source
 A data source represents the connection to a backend which plays the role of either a source or target endpoint for synchronization.
+Data Sources are configured from the Control Panel > Setup > Data Catalog > Data Sources.

 ## Connector
 Agents manage connectors which includes deploying, stopping/suspending and starting them as needed.